SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - On the Task's detail page, `Assign` yourself or another person to be the Developer for each Task you created.
-- If you do not see the person you want to assign, contact an admin for the repository on GitHub and ensure that the person is a collaborator.
+- If you don't see the person you want to assign, contact an admin for the repository on GitHub and ensure that the person is a collaborator.
 Then `Re-Sync GitHub Collaborators` in Metecho.
 - If you need to change or remove the Task Developer, use the drop down menu on